-The Virginia Department of Forestry, in cooperation with natural resource conservation agencies and organizations, has proudly administered Holiday Lake Forestry Camp for more than 60 years.
+The Virginia Department of Forestry, in cooperation with natural resource conservation agencies and organizations, has proudly administered Holiday Lake Forestry Camp for almost 70 years.
 This unique camping experience has introduced young Virginians to the challenges, special skills and knowledge needed for managing the forest resources we use and enjoy every day.

 Have questions?
 Get answers from our information sheet.

 Create awareness about camp - print out and post the 2015 Forestry Camp flier!!
 (PDF, 1 pp., 1MB).